Austintensity/MtG_SQL/README.rst.txt

 Updates as I can make them.
 Just a few things on my TO DO list..

   A broader Advanced Search window with more categories and some customizable options to quicker find the cards your deck is looking for
   Make the program window objects scale/shift to the window size, scrollbars if necessary Direct deck importing via copy/paste instead of a saved text file on your computer, exporting to a text window as well Make the table columns sortable
-  Plans to track card inventory quantities, as if managing a physical inventory rather than a virtual one.  - This will get more complicated if it starts tracking card expansions/card set numbers/card condition/which version of a card is in which deck...depends how far I end up taking it and more..
+  Plans to track card inventory quantities, as if managing a physical inventory rather than a virtual one.  - This will get more complicated if it starts tracking card expansions/card set numbers/card condition/which version of a card is in which deck...depends how far I end up taking it